Beyond Those Years

-"Beyond Those Years" is a song written by Troy Seals and Eddie Setser, and recorded by American country music group The Oak Ridge Boys.
-It was released in April 1989 as the third single from the album Monongahela.
-The song reached #7 on the Billboard Hot Country Singles & Tracks chart.
+"Beyond Those Years" is a song written by Troy Seals and Eddie Setser, and recorded by The Oak Ridge Boys, featuring Steve Sanders.
+It was released in April 1989 as the third single from Monongahela.
+It reached #7 on the Billboard Hot Country Singles & Tracks chart.

-In 2011, the group re-recorded the song with a new arrangement and tenor singer Joe Bonsall on lead vocals for their It's Only Natural project at Cracker Barrel Old Country Store.
-The album included songs originally sung by Steve Sanders.
-The lineup on the new album included Golden on baritone vocals.
+In 2011, the group re-recorded the song with a new arrangement and Joe Bonsall on lead vocals for It's Only Natural.